elisejiuqizhang/RLMSAD/README.md

-# RLMSAD
+# RLMSAD: Reinforcement Learning-Based Model Selection for Anomaly Detection
-Reinforcement Learning-Based Model Selection for Anomaly Detection (RLMSAD)
+This is the implementation for Reinforcement Learning-Based Model Selection for Anomaly Detection (RLMSAD).

 ## Requirements
  * python 3.7.11